Dutch East Indies

-The Dutch East Indies, also known as the Netherlands East Indies (Nederlands(ch)-Indië; Hindia Belanda), was a Dutch colony with territory mostly comprising the modern state of Indonesia, which declared independence on 17 August 1945.
-Following the Indonesian War of Independence, Indonesia and the Netherlands made peace in 1949.
-In the Anglo-Dutch Treaty of 1824, the Dutch ceded the governorate of Dutch Malacca to Britain, leading to its eventual incorporation into Malacca (state) of modern Malaysia.

-The Dutch East Indies was formed from the nationalised trading posts of the Dutch East India Company, which came under the administration of the Dutch government in 1800.
-During the 19th century, the Dutch fought many wars against indigenous rulers and peoples, which caused hundreds of thousands of deaths.
+The Dutch East Indies (Note: Also Netherlands East Indies Nederlparands(ch)-Indië, Hindia Belanda, or Insulind, a 'garland of Emeralds') was a colony of the Dutch Empire, established in 1800 when the Batavian Republic took control of the Dutch East India Company.
+In 1824, Dutch Malacca was ceded to Britain, and is now part of modern Malaysia, with most of the rest becoming Indonesia in August 1945.
+During the 19th century, Dutch forces fought a series of wars against indigenous states which greatly expanded the Dutch East Indies.
 Dutch rule reached its greatest territorial extent in the early 20th century with the occupation of Western New Guinea.
-The Dutch East Indies was one of the most valuable colonies under European rule, though its profits depended on exploitative labor.

 The colony contributed to Dutch global prominence in spice and cash crop trade in the 19th century, and coal and oil exploration in the 20th century.
 The colonial social order was rigidly racial with the Dutch elite living separately from but linked to their native subjects.
 The term Indonesia was used for the geographical location after 1880.
 In the early 20th century, local intellectuals conceived Indonesia as a nation state, setting the stage for an independence movement.

 Japan's World War II occupation dismantled much of the Dutch colonial state and economy.
 Following the Japanese surrender on 15 August 1945, Indonesian nationalist leaders Sukarno and Hatta declared independence, instigating the Indonesian National Revolution.
-The Dutch, aiming to re-establish control of the archipelago, responded by deploying roughly 220,000 troops, who fought the Indonesian nationalists in attrition warfare.
+The Dutch, aiming to re-establish control of the archipelago, responded by deploying roughly 220,000 troops, who fought a counterinsurgency campaign against Indonesian nationalists.
 The United States threatened to terminate financial aid for the Netherlands under the Marshall Plan if they did not agree to transfer sovereignty to Indonesia, leading to Dutch recognition of Indonesian sovereignty at the 1949 Dutch–Indonesian Round Table Conference.
 During the revolution and after Indonesian independence, almost all Dutch citizens repatriated to the Netherlands.

 In 1962, the Dutch turned over their last possession in Southeast Asia, Dutch New Guinea (Western New Guinea), to Indonesia under the provisions of the New York Agreement.
 At that point, the entirety of the colony ceased to exist.